When to Consider Hebrew SeniorLife Hospice Care

 Paying for Hospice Care

-Hospice care can be paid for privately or through insurance plans.
-Many patients rely on the Medicare hospice benefit to pay for care.
+Hospice care is fully covered by Medicare as well as most other insurance plans.
 To qualify, the patient’s condition must be incurable with a life expectancy of approximately six months or less.
 The benefit does not “cut off” at the end of the initial six-month period, however.
 As long as the hospice physician continues to certify a six-month life expectancy and the patient wishes to remain with hospice care, the benefit can be extended.

 If the terminal condition improves, the patient can be discharged from hospice and return to curative treatment, or resume daily life without any medical intervention.
 If need be, patients can later return to hospice care.